python/cpython/Doc/library/stdtypes.rst

    The formatting operations described here exhibit a variety of quirks that lead to a number of common errors (such as failing to display tuples and dictionaries correctly).
-Using the newer :meth:`str.format` interface helps avoid these errors, and also provides a generally more powerful, flexible and extensible approach to formatting text.
+Using the newer :ref:`formatted string literals <f-strings>` or the :meth:`str.format` interface helps avoid these errors.
+These alternatives also provide more powerful, flexible and extensible approaches to formatting text.

 String objects have one unique built-in operation: the ``%`` operator (modulo).
 This is also known as the string *formatting* or *interpolation* operator.